daffainfo/ctf-writeup/HSCTF 2023/fancy-page/README.md

 > http://fancy-page.hsctf.com

 ## About the Challenge
-We have been given a source code (You can download the source code [here](fancy-page.zip)).
+We were given a source code (You can download the source code [here](fancy-page.zip)).
 Inside the source code there is a JavaScript file called `display.js`.
 Here is the content of the file

 ```js
 import { default as Arg } from "https://cdn.jsdelivr.net/npm/@vunamhung/arg.js@1.4.0/+esm";